EmployedRanger/calculator/README.md

 Calculator

 This is a simple calculator application built using HTML, CSS, and JavaScript.
-It allows users to perform basic arithmetic operations such as addition, subtraction, multiplication, and division.
+It allows users to perform basic operations such as addition, subtraction, multiplication, and division.
 Installation

     Clone this repository to your local machine using the command git clone https://github.com/your-username/calculator.git.
     Navigate to the project directory using cd calculator.
     Open the index.html file in your web browser.
+    (Chrome works best, but firefox will do)

 Usage